Niš cluster bombing: The second bombing

 On 12 May 1999, the eastern part of the city was bombed with cluster bombs, resulting in 11 civilian injuries.
 Many of the injuries were amputations.
 This part of the city, Duvanište, is more than 7 km from the airport.
-The last victim of that bombing was killed in the year 2000, when an unexploded bomb detonated.
+The most recent victim of that bombing was killed in the year 2000, when an unexploded bomb detonated.

 Aftermath

 After the incident the Royal Netherlands Air Force stopped using cluster bombs in the campaign, but other NATO members continued to use them.
 According to a report issued by Amnesty International, NATO gave no reason as to why cluster munitions were deployed on targets so close to a civilian population.
 In their opinion, NATO violated Article 51(4) and (5) of Protocol I.

 In 2009 hundreds of unexploded cluster munitions could still be found in the Serbian countryside, despite efforts by the Serbian government to clear all sites of such munitions.